shuntos/Plant-diseases-detection/README.md

 ## Intro
-Tomato diseses detection using YOLO v2. python implementaion of darknet version of yolo.
+Tomato diseses detection using YOLO v2. python implementation of darknet version of yolo.
 Can detect Late blight, bacterial canker, Gray spot ,and healthy plant.